 - 1. The applicant must submit to the Board a completed application for licensure, all fees, official transcript(s), and all supporting documentation required by the Board in order for the Board to review the application for licensure. - 2.
-An applicant for licensure must pass the required examination, meet the experience requirements, and become licensed within five years of the date of initial application for licensure.
-If the applicant fails to become licensed within this time period, s/he must submit a new application and fee and must meet the educational, experience and examination requirements in effect at the time of the new application.
-Licensure applicants have a continuing obligation to update their application with information of changes from the original application at any time prior to licensure.
+Applications for licensure remain active for one (1) year.
+If the applicant fails to become licensed within this time period, s/he must submit a new application and fee and must meet the educational, experience, and examination requirements in effect at the time of the date of the new application.
+The Board, in its sole discretion, may extend an application upon written request accompanied by a showing of good cause. - 3.
+An applicant for licensure must pass the required examination no more than five (5) years prior to the date of the application for licensure.
+Experience and supervision requirements that predate the application by more than five (5) years will not be accepted by the Board absent a showing of good cause, as determined by the Board.
+However, this may not apply in those exceptions allowable under statute concerning clinical social worker candidates. - 4.
+All applicants for licensure have a continuing obligation to update their application with information changes from the original application at any time prior to licensure.